lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ### 4.3 Generating Unique Images Using An Art Engine..

 - This part of the tutorial involves generating unique images that will be assigned to awarded tokens for our donor.
 These images are to represent an identifier or an appreciation for donations or a reference for participation in the crowdfund Project.
-The complete Dapp to this project built with React.Js could quickly express that idea.[link to Dapp here](https://crowdfund-dapp-seven.vercel.app/) to get a complete idea of the project.
+A complete Dapp to this project built with React.Js could quickly express that idea.[link to Dapp here](https://crowdfund-dapp-seven.vercel.app/) to get a complete idea of the project.

 - We explained earlier a little about generative art.
-I cloned from the original [nft-generator-py repo](https://github.com/Jon-Becker/nft-generator-py/blob/main/)(Art engine) and made some modifications to the generator script and some files, then created a repo for the purpose of this tutorial.
+I have cloned from the original [nft-generator-py repo](https://github.com/Jon-Becker/nft-generator-py/blob/main/)(Art engine) and made some modifications to the generator script and some files, then created a repo for the purpose of this tutorial.
 - Here we will be getting into the config and directories to the art engine for a better experience of what we will be doing.
 We installed our art engine earlier let’s get into how it works just in case you didn’t go through the README.md for the art engine.

 - Having a look at the directories.
 - `./images` and `./metadata` will be where our images and metadata go after they are generated.
 - `./trait-layers` with sub-directories `./backgrounds` for the background images  `./foreground` for the foreground images `./text` for our text images.

-- The images used were rarely edited I did not get to do any Photoshopping, Just examples for this tutorial.
+- The images used here were rarely edited I did not get to do any Photoshopping, Just examples for this tutorial.
 The idea is for you to understand how it works and get to come up with your own idea or you could just use and improve on this.

 - Take Note.
 - All images should have dimensions of `1000x1000` and must be in `.png` format.